 All full-time, salaried permanent employees of the Roanoke Valley Greenway Commission are automatically covered by VRS Retirement Plan upon employment, through Roanoke County, Virginia.
 This is an agent multiple-employer plan administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
 However, several entities participate in the VRS plan through Roanoke County, Virginia and the participating entities report their proportionate information on the basis of a cost-sharing plan.
-Members earn one month of service credit for each month they are employed and for which they and their employer pays contributions to VRS.
+Members earn one month of service credit for each month they are employed and for which they and their employer pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.

-The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and, Hybrid.
+The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and Hybrid.
 Each of these benefit structures has different eligibility criteria.
 The specific information for each plan and the eligibility for covered groups within each plan are set out in the table below:

 RETIREMENT PLAN PROVISIONS

 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

 About Plan 1 Plan 1 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
 About Plan 2 Plan 2 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
-About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
-Most members hired on or after January 1, 2014 are in this plan, as well as Plan 1 and Plan 2 members who were eligible and opted into the plan during a special election window. (see "Eligible Members") The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+About the Hybrid Retirement Plan Combines the features of a defined benefit plan and a defined contribution plan.
+The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
 The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.